-Asset Basis

-Equipment 3 - 20 years

-Information systems 3 - 5 years
+Asset Basis Equipment Information systems Leasehold improvements Vehicles 3 - 20 years 3 - 5 years Lease term 4 years

-Leasehold improvements Lease term

-Vehicles 4 years

 Assets under construction or development are not amortized until the asset is available for productive use.

 Tangible capital assets are written down when conditions indicate that they no longer contribute to BCCSS's ability to provide services, or when the value of future economic benefits associated with the tangible capital assets is less than their net book value.
 The write-downs of tangible capital assets are recorded in the statement of operations.
 Write downs are not subsequently reversed.